 Family Fun in the Amsterdam Parks

 Vondelpark is a great place to spend an afternoon relaxing on the green grass whilst on a break in Amsterdam.
 Take a picnic and a football and you can spend hours eating and playing on a sunny day, there are also six play areas and a large playground for the kids as well as a children's show every Wednesday afternoon.
-Find all the latest offers on our cheap flights to Amsterdam for a chilled family break in the city.

 A Choice of Family Attractions in Amsterdam